dudikpal/ShuffleLetters/README.md

 # ShuffleLetters
-This program shuffle the letters of words, except the first and the last letter, and the sentence still readable
+This program shuffle the letters of words, except the first and the last letter, and the sentence still readable.